 - Central heating

 - Extra beds

 - Safe box

 Breakfast is served in the Boškinac Restaurant, with a generous buffet including fresh fruit, yoghurts, Dalmatian pršut (similar to Italian prosciutto), oven-warm croissants and fresh strudel filled with either apple or cheese.
 Most guests choose to eat on the covered stone terrace, at tile-top wrought iron tables, overlooking the Boškinac vineyards.

 Come evening, tables are candlelit for dinner, with mellow background music and professional multi-lingual waiters creating a discreet, romantic atmosphere.
-The chef works with fresh local ingredients - notably seafood, lamb and sheep’s cheese - and takes a modern approach to produce delicious innovative cuisine.
+The chef works with fresh local ingredients - notably seafood, lamb and sheep’s cheese - and takes a modern and award-winning approach to produce delicious innovative cuisine.
 The best way to sample several dishes it to opt for one of the degustacija (degustation) menus, featuring small portions of either 3, 5 or 7 of the chef’s signature dishes.
 Expect delicacies such as carpaccio od brancin (wafer thin slices of raw sea bass), Jakovska kapica (scallops and shrimps in béchamel, gratineed with local sheep’s cheese) or grdobina (monkfish) served in a creamy tomato sauce.